Olivzyr/upnid-challenge-twitter-api/README.md

 Upnid - [UpChallenge: Back-end - Test 1 (Twitter API) ](#)

-   > "How you look at it is pretty much how you'll see it." **Rasheed Ogunlaru**
+   > "Success is not the result of a game, but the destiny of a journey." !
 </p>

 ---
 ## **About the challenge:**
 #### **Developer one RESTful back-end to simulate once functions twitter API using Postgres database, and Elixir language**

+* The objective of this challenge is to recreate some functionalities presente in back-end twitter API to create users and tweets specify right below:

+### Challenge Features
+* Create a new tweet
+* List you own tweets
+* Show you own tweet
 ---
-* The objective of this challenge is to recreate some functionalities presente in back-end twitter API to whe can create users and tweets.
+### Project in video
 * To view this project in function please. click [here][challengeUpnid].

 ---
 # Resources and Procedures